ska-telescope/ska-sdp-screen-fitting/README.md

     ncpu=0
 )
 ```
-where the files "solution.h5" and "skymodel.txt" can be found in the "resources" folder of the repository.

 ### Run as exectuable
-You can also use the "ska-sdp-screen-fitting" executable to run the screen fitting from the terminal as specified below.
+You can also use the "ska-sdp-screen-fitting" executable to run the screen fitting from the terminal as specified below (the files "solution.h5" and "skymodel.txt" can be found in the "resources" folder of the repository).
 ```
 ska-sdp-screen-fitting \
 "solutions.h5" \